 It’s emotionally healthy for your daughter to feel her feelings even when you think she is being overdramatic.
 Emotions are energy in motion and need to be released not held in.
 It’s impossible to hold in your feelings.
 That’s like trying to hold a beach ball underwater.
 This will only amplify the feelings.
 The feelings will come up with even more velocity and force.

 If you give your daughter space to feel her feelings usually the storm will pass.
 Many of my daughter’s emotional outbursts reminded me of the summer thunderstorms in Colorado.
-They would pop out of nowhere, rain hard with a few lightning bolts, but in ten minutes the blue sky would come back.
+They would pop out of nowhere, and rain hard with a few lightning bolts, but in ten minutes the blue sky would come back.

 ***Contact a licensed therapist or doctor if the emotional storm doesn’t pass and the negative emotions intensify, affecting your daughter’s functioning at school and home.
 If you are worried that your daughter is depressed or suffering from anxiety then contact a professional and have your daughter evaluated.

 Here’s an excerpt from Chapter 6 of my book Dial Down the Drama.

 Instead of trying to cheer your daughter up (which never works when she is upset) try the “calm down” conversation.

 When your daughter is upset, use the “calm-down” conversation.
 I have broken down the different components of this for teaching purposes.
 In reality, these components are organic; they flow and don’t always happen sequentially: